-Asilia Africa is proud to be one of the driving forces behind the conservancy, the creation of which saw over 500 Masai landowners coming together to contribute their land to conservation.
-The conservancy fees provide the Maasai community with a sustainable livelihood and ensure the conservation of the wildlife in this vital corridor of the Masai Mara ecosystem.
+Asilia Africa is proud to be one of the driving forces behind the conservancy, the creation of which saw over 500 Maasai landowners coming together to contribute their land to conservation.
+The conservancy fees provide the Maasai community with a sustainable livelihood and ensure the conservation of the wildlife in this vital corridor of the Maasai Mara ecosystem.
 In addition to the conservancy’s role in conservation it also provides steady and sustainable employment which it is hoped will lead to an improved standard of living for the community as a whole.

 Furthermore it offers additional benefits like health care, clean energy and empowerment of the local people through education and skills training.